Follow Sharna on Instagram

 Hailing from the land "Down Under," Sharna Burgess began training in ballet, jazz and gymnastics at 5 years old.
 By age 8, she had started ballroom dancing as well.
 Within these first few years, she had won numerous local and national titles.
 At 15, she was chosen to represent Australia at the World Championships in both the standard and Latin styles.
-Her accolades and national prominence went on to earn her the distinguished honor of performing at the 2000 Sydney Olympic Games closing ceremony, a privilege and a memory she will always cherish.
+Her accolades and national prominence went on to earn her the distinguished honor of performing at the 2000 Sydney Olympic Games closing ceremony.

-Burgess was recently paired with professional bull rider Bonner Bolton on Dancing with the Stars.
-She was previously paired with Indy Car professional racer James Hinchcliffe.
-The two quickly became a fan favorite and ended the season in second place.
-Prior to James, she was paired with NFL receiver Antonio Brown, as well as Backstreet Boys alum Nick Carter, Olympic gold medalist ice skater Charlie White, football-great-turned-ESPN personality Keyshawn Johnson and comedian Andy Dick.
+Burgess was recently paired with former NBA champion Derek Fisher on Dancing with the Stars and with professional bull rider Bonner Bolton before that.
+Prior to Bolton, she was paired with Indy Car professional racer James Hinchcliffe, and the two quickly became a fan favorite and ended the season in second place.
+Burgess has also been paired with NFL receiver Antonio Brown, Backstreet Boys alum Nick Carter, Olympic gold medalist ice skater Charlie White, football-great-turned-ESPN personality Keyshawn Johnson and comedian Andy Dick.
 In the 2015 season, despite having lost two limbs, the enduring heroic warrior Noah Galloway was paired up with Burgess, where they both inspired and wowed millions of viewers all the way to the finals.

 Burgess also had guest appearances on Dancing with the Stars Australia and So You Think You Can Dance Holland.
 Moreover, she was the assistant choreographer to Gilkison on So You Think You Can Dance in the U.S. and Australia for many years.
 In 2009, Burn the Floor landed on Broadway with Burgess as one of the lead female dancers.